costingh/weather-app-react/README.md

 # Weather App

-This app was built using react with a minimalistic functionality: You can search the name of a city, and see the weather statistics.
+This app was built using react with a minimalistic functionality: You can search the name of a city, and see the weather statistics for the current day.
 The background image will adapt to the specific temperature.

 # Demo